tethysplatform/tethys/docs/tutorials/thredds/visualize_leaflet.rst

     {% block app_actions_override %}
     {% endblock %}

-2. Create :file:`public/js/leaflet_map.js`, with the following contents:
+2. Write a bit of JavaScript to initialize the map using the JavaScript closure pattern for organization.
+Create a method called ``init_map`` in :file:`public/js/leaflet_map.js` with the following contents:

 .. code-block:: javascript